Apostille USA

 Cover Sheet Requirements

-In preparing your California State Apostille request, the cover sheet must include the document's destination country and return address.
+In preparing your California State Apostille request, the cover sheet must include the document’s destination country and return address.
+In addition to the cover sheet, a cover letter may also be required to accompany your official documents.
+The cover letter serves as a required document that provides instructions and contact information, helping to facilitate the processing of your apostille request whether you submit it in-person or by mail.
 This Apostille cover sheet is vital as it guarantees proper identification and destination information for the Apostille processing.
-By including the cover sheet, you help expedite the Apostille process by providing essential details required for authentication.
-Make sure to fill out the cover sheet accurately to avoid any delays or errors in the issuance of the Apostille.
+By including both the cover sheet and, if required, a properly completed cover letter, you help expedite the Apostille process by providing essential details required for authentication.
+Make sure to fill out the cover sheet and cover letter accurately to avoid any delays or errors in the issuance of the Apostille.

 • The cover sheet for an Apostille request should include the document’s destination country and return address.

-• It is a necessary document to accompany the original or certified copy for Apostille processing.
+• A cover letter may also be required to accompany the original or certified copy for Apostille processing.

 • The cover sheet ensures proper identification and destination information for the Apostille.

-• Including the cover sheet helps speed up the Apostille process by providing essential details.
+• Including the cover sheet and cover letter helps speed up the Apostille process by providing essential details.

 In-person Apostille Requests